the-reefshark/tp/docs/UserGuide.md

 - Switches between **Kanban view** and **List view**

-Example: Launched the app and want to jump into **List view**?
+Example: Want to jump into **List view** after launching the app?
 Do this:

 ![HomeFolder](images/SwitchExample1.png)